How BP Protects The Planet

 POINT380 found that Beef is the single ingredient with the greatest overall emissions, land use and water impact.
 However, plant-based meals like our Pad Thai, Kathmandu Curry and Louisiana Red Beans & Rice scored significantly lower on the carbon emissions scale and are more sustainable.

 We have switched to carbon neutral shipping.
 Pachama is leveraging data, artificial intelligence, and automation to protect ecosystems, restore forests, and improve carbon markets.
 We believe that putting better data in the hands of people who care can create a healthy, living planet.
 Currently, the money we pay to Pachama is invested in the Jari Para Forest Conservation Project in the Amazon Rainforest.
 This project has an area the size of Delaware and is protecting more than 2,400 species of flora and fauna.
+Lear more about our carbon neutral shipping here.

 Sustainability Efforts In Our Facility